Wayne742/Project2018/README.md

 ### Find the Highest number in each column.

 ### Find the lowest number in each column.

+### Calculate the Variance.
+Calculates the variance between the highest and lowest value in each column.

 ## Writting the Script.
 When I started to write the script for this project I began with importing NumPy and matplotlib.
 I then used read the data